 But it wasn’t until I learned about “Buffer” days in Strategic Coach that I made it a consistent routine.
 When I first started, I felt lucky if I could eke out a partial Qii day.
 It seemed impossible to just “think” and not “do” for a few hours, never mind an entire day!

-There are so many things you can do on a Qii day – once you figure that out, you can’t NOT have at least one per week.
+There are so many things you can do on a Qii day; once you figure that out, you can’t NOT have at least one per week.

-My favorite Qii priorities:
+Here are my favorite Qii priorities:

-Take your master list of annual goals, break them down into projects, then activities, then this quarter’s priorities.
-Each week, decide which project components must be done this week.
-Every day have no more than 3 must-dos that move those projects forward.
+Take your master list of annual goals; break them down into projects, then activities, and then this quarter’s priorities.
+Decide which project components must be done each week.
+Every day should have no more than three must-dos that move those projects forward.
 Decide what they will be the night before, lay out the relevant materials on your desk or electronic organizer, and clear everything else off.
 In the morning, get to work on those three things right away.
 Three little things, done intentionally every day for a year adds up to 690 intentional “little things” that roll up to an amazingly successful year.

 The most obvious benefit of making time for “important, not urgent” work is that these activities require a different mindset for excellence.
 You are calm and un-rushed, so you can brainstorm and innovate.

 When do you do your strategizing?
 Do you include your team?
-Would a Qii day fit in to your workweek?
+Would a Qii day fit into your workweek?
 Share your thoughts below.